Skip to main content

 Database registration initiates.
 Select the Job monitoring tab to track progress.

-After resource registration, you can perform the following tasks.
+After registration, you can perform these tasks.